Robustly Optimal Mechanisms for Selling Multiple Goods: Introduction

-The rest of the paper is organized as follows. \Cref{sec:model} introduces a model of multi-item sale and formally defines a notion of robust optimality. \Cref{sec:moment} considers an ambiguity set defined by a combination of moment conditions and establishes the robust optimality of $\K-$bundled sale, which specialize to separate sales and pure bundling when $\K$ are the finest and coarsest partitions, respectively. \Cref{sec:general} develops general sufficient conditions justifying the $\K$-bundled sales mechanisms. \Cref{sec:conclusion} concludes.
+The rest of the paper is organized as follows. \Cref{sec:model} introduces a model of multi-item sale and defines a notion of robust optimality. \Cref{sec:moment} considers an ambiguity set defined by a combination of moment conditions and establishes the robust optimality of $\K-$bundled sales, which specialize to separate sales and pure bundling when $\K$ are the finest and coarsest partitions, respectively. \Cref{sec:necessity} establishes that the main qualitative features of $\K$-bundled sales are necessary. \Cref{sec:info,sec:extensions} extend the optimality of $\K$-bundled sales to a setting with informational ambiguity and a setting with more general distributional ambiguity, respectively. \Cref{sec:conclusion} concludes.